about this resource

-If you have already told us about a disability and have completed the Disclosure Form, we may ask you for further information or invite you for an information meeting (with Oona Wagstaff – Specialist 1:1 Study Assistant and Mentor.
+If you have already told us about a disability and have completed the Disclosure Form, we may ask you for further information or invite you for an information meeting.
 We can then properly assess your individual requirements in discussion with you, and ensure that we have the best possible chance of having any necessary adjustments in place early on in your course.
 We can also advise you further about claiming for Disabled Students’ Allowance.

 long-term health conditions

 All students wishing to record a long-term health condition must complete a Long Term Health Claim form and submit to email@example.com.
 Students must upload any supporting evidence at the time of submitting their claim.

 If you have a claim for a long-term health condition validated for the current academic year, you must submit an Extenuating Circumstances Claim for any missed deadlines, examinations or assessments.

 Having a Long Term Health validation means you do not need to provide any additional corroborative evidence for any Extenuating Circumstances Claim, if the assessments concerned are affected by your existing condition that is covered under Long Term Ill Health evidence.
 However, you will be required to provide independent corroboration if your condition changes, whether improvement or deterioration, or if your extenuating circumstances are caused by another reason.